Blue-Ocean-Koi-Fish/lit-hub/README.md

 ### Installation

-1. Fork this Repo as well as the database.
+1. Fork this Repo as well as the backend Repo.
 2. Clone the Repo.
    ```sh
    git clone https://github.com/Blue-Ocean-Koi-Fish/lit-hub
    ```
-3. Dont forget the database.
+3. Dont forget the backend.
    ```sh
    git clone https://github.com/Blue-Ocean-Koi-Fish/lit-hub-db
    ```
-4. Run npm install on both repos.
+4. Run `npm install` on both repos.

-5. Run the command npm touch `.env` in the lit-hub repo.
+5. Run the command `npm touch .env` in the frontend repo and fill the file like so.
    ```js
    PORT='Fill me in!'
    BACKEND_URL='Fill me in!'
    ```
-5. Run the same coommand on the database repo
+5. Run the same command on the backend repo and fill the file like so.
    ```js
    PORT='Fill me in!'
    JWT_SECRET='Fill me in!'